WordPress/gutenberg/components/autocomplete/README.md

 * Raw option data.
 * How to render an option's label.
 * An option's keywords, words that will be used to match an option with user input.
+* What the completion of an option looks like, including:
+  * The kind of completion.
+Is it an editable, text-based completion or a non-editable completion containing HTML structure?
-* What the completion of an option looks like, including whether it should be inserted in the text or used to replace the current block.
+  * How it should be inserted.
+Should it be inserted in the text or used to replace the current block?

 In addition, a completer may optionally declare: